Charah Solutions Stock Scheduled to Reverse Split on Friday, December 30th (NYSE:CHRA)

-Charah Solutions, Inc. (NYSE:CHRA – Get Rating) shares are scheduled to reverse split on Friday, December 30th.
+Charah Solutions, Inc. (NYSE:CHRA – Get Rating)’s stock is scheduled to reverse split on Friday, December 30th.
 The 1-10 reverse split was announced on Friday, December 30th.
 The number of shares owned by shareholders will be adjusted after the closing bell on Friday, December 30th.

 Charah Solutions Stock Performance

-A number of analysts recently commented on the company.
-Stifel Nicolaus dropped their price target on Charah Solutions from $7.50 to $2.00 in a research note on Wednesday, November 16th.
-Bank of America reaffirmed an “underperform” rating on shares of Charah Solutions in a research note on Wednesday, October 26th.
+A number of research firms have recently commented on CHRA.
+Bank of America reaffirmed an “underperform” rating on shares of Charah Solutions in a research report on Wednesday, October 26th.
+Stifel Nicolaus reduced their price target on Charah Solutions from $7.50 to $2.00 in a research report on Wednesday, November 16th.

 Insiders Place Their Bets